hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/column.md

 [^1]: This is a requirement of the JDBC spec where each nulls needs to be typed when applied as a query parameter.
 See [java.sql.Types](https://docs.oracle.com/javase/8/docs/api/java/sql/Types.html) for a list of valid types.

-## Custom Name &amp; Type
+## Applying a Custom Name &amp; or a Custom Type

 As described before the naming of the column properties and their types follow rules specified by the `<name-solver>` and `<type-solver>` and, in the absence of these, follow default rules that depend on each database.

-Nonetheless, if the name or type of the column produced by the rules above is not suitable for one or more columns, you can add a `<column>` tag that can set its name or type directly.
+Nonetheless, if the name or type of the column produced by the rules above is not suitable for for the application, it's possible to change them by adding one or more `<column>` tags in the `<table>` declaration.

 For example, if the following table is created (PostgreSQL) as: